-Minimum Action Maximum Action I. Violations Against School Standards A. DISRUPTIVE BEHAVIOR Actions that are detrimental to the effective 3 12 operations of the school.
-B. DEFIANCE OF AUTHORITY Willful refusal to follow a legal, reasonable dispation/order given by a stoff mamber.
-3 12 direction/order given by a staff member.
-C. CONTINUED WILLFUL DISOBEDIENCE Percented refusel to follow school rules and regulations.
-8 12 Repeated refusal to follow school rules and regulations.
-D.FORGERY 2 12 Falsify signature or data on official records, letters, notes.
-E. LEAVING CAMPUS Leaving campus during school hours without proper 3 12 clearance from the office.
-F. MISBEHAVIOR ON BUS OR VANS Vehicle drivers and staff members are responsible for the orderly behavior of pupils.
-Misbehavior may result in the parent having to come to pick up the student.
-1 8 G. APPREANCE & DRESS Appropriate school dress is required.
+I. Violations Against School Standards

+A. DISRUPTIVE BEHAVIOR Actions that are detrimental to the effective operations of the school.
+3 12 B. DEFIANCE OF AUTHORITY Willful refusal to follow a legal, reasonable 3 12 direction/order given by a staff member.
+C. CONTINUED WILLFUL DISOBEDIENCE Repeated refusal to follow school rules and regulations.
+8 12 D.FORGERY Falsify signature or data on official records, letters, notes.
+2 12 E. LEAVING CAMPUS Leaving campus during school hours without proper 3 12 clearance from the office.
+F. MISBEHAVIOR ON BUS OR VANS 1 8 Vehicle drivers and staff members are responsible for the orderly behavior of pupils.
+Misbehavior may result in the parent baying to some to pick up the student. parent having to come to pick up the student.
+G. APPREANCE & DRESS Appropriate school dress is required.
 See student 1 8 handbook for additional guidelines.
-H. VIOLATION OF SUSPENSION Physically present on a school campus or at a school 8 11 activity while on suspension.
-I. PLAGIARISM/CHEATING Unauthorized copying of any assignment for the purpose 1 10 of cheating.
-J. TECHNOLOGY MISUSE Inappropriate use of any technology on the school campus, or involving another student or staff member 2 12 II.
-Violations Against Persons A. ASSAULT Unlawful attempt, coupled with a present ability, to commit a violent injury on the person of another (PC 240).
-B. BATTERY Any willful and unlawful use of force or violence upon the 7 12 7 12 person of another (PC 242).
-C. ASSAULT OR BATTERY ON A STAFF MEMBER 10 th ru 12 (See A and B above) D. WEAPON POSSESSION The unauthorized possession of any instrument capable of producing death or great bodily harm, including imitation firearms (PC 12020).
-10 th ru 12 E. ASSAULT WITH A DEADLY WEAPON Every person who commits an assault upon the person of 10 th ru 12 another with a deadly weapon or instrument or by means of force likely to produce great bodily injury is punishable by law.
+H. VIOLATION OF SUSPENSION 8 11 Physically present on a school campus or at a school activity while on suspension.
+I. PLAGIARISM/CHEATING 1 10 Unauthorized copying of any assignment for the purpose of cheating.
+0 40 J. TECHNOLOGY MISUSE Inappropriate use of any technology on the school campus, or involving another student or staff member 2 12 II.
+Violations Against Persons A. ASSAULT Unlawful attempt, coupled with a present ability, 7 12 to commit a violent injury on the person of another (PC 240).
+B. BATTERY Any willful and unlawful use of force or violence upon 7 12 the person of another (PC 242).
+C. ASSAULT OR BATTERY ON A STAFF MEMBER 10 thru 12 (See A and B above) D. WEAPON POSSESSION The unauthorized possession of any instrument capable of producing death or great bodily harm, including imitation 10 thru 12 firearms (PC 12020).
+E. ASSAULT WITH A DEADLY WEAPON Every person who commits an assault upon the person of another with a deadly weapon or instrument or by means of force likely to produce great bodily injury is punishable by law.
+10 thru 12